Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

     0x6d646174
 ```

-Then the first compressed video sample can be written at byte offset 16 in the file (the above atom data occupies the first 16 bytes).
-AddMediaSampleReferences64 should be called to add sample references to the video media once approximately 1 MB of video samples have been accumulated.
+Then the first compressed video sample can be written at byte offset 16 in the file (the above atom data occupies the first 16 bytes). ``AddMediaSampleReferences64`` should be called to add sample references to the video media once approximately 1 MB of video samples have been accumulated.

 When all of the compressed samples have been written to the file, the eof marker should be set to the end of the last compressed video sample.
-Then AddMovieToStorage can be called to cause the 'mdat' atom to be properly updated and the movie resource to be appended to the file.
+Then ``AddMovieToStorage`` can be called to cause the 'mdat' atom to be properly updated and the movie resource to be appended to the file.

 ## ABOUT THE "VideoFrames.bin" FILE

-The file "VideoFrames.bin" included with this sample in the folder "``data``" contains video frames with the following characteristics:
+The file "VideoFrames.bin" included with this sample in the folder "data" contains video frames with the following characteristics:

 | Label             | Value  |
 | ----------------- | ------ |